 TOOL is a system variable used to specify the tool coordinate system.
 The system variable TOOL can be handled as normal coordinate-type data.
 By referring to TOOL, you can find the values (location) of the current tool coordinate system.

-You can directly designate values for tool offset with one of the following two methods:
+You can directly designate values for tool coordinate system with one of the following two methods:

-TOOL = TRANS(X, Y, Z, C)

-$TOOL = \{X, Y, Z, C\}$
+TOOL = TRANS (X, Y, Z, A, B, C) $TOOL = \{X, Y, Z, A, B, C\}$

-(In order to make it clear just what kind of data type you are using, always try to use the TRANS command.)
+In order to make it clear just what kind of data type you are using, always try to use the TRANS command.